enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

 #### POST /admin/teacher-salary/add
-- Description:  Add new salary record for a teacher.(in case of new teacher)
+- Description:  Add a new salary record for a teacher (in case of a new teacher).